genomicsclass/leanpub/manuscript/inference_for_highthroughput_exercises.md

 A>
 A>
 A>
 A>5.
-Note that what this says is that on average, we expect more some p-value to be 0.05 even when the null is true for all diets.
+Note that what this says is that on average, we expect some p-value to be 0.05 even when the null is true for all diets.
 Use the same simulation data and report what percent of the 1,000 replications did we make more than 0 false positives?
 A>
 A>